yixuan/rcpp-note/source/api/Vector_funs.rst

 .. cpp:function:: SEXP eval() const

    Evaluate the vector in global environment.
-It may only make sense for **ExpressionVector**.
+It may only make sense for :cpp:type:`ExpressionVector`.

 .. cpp:function:: SEXP eval(SEXP env) const

    Evaluate the vector in the environment given by *env*.
-It may only make sense for **ExpressionVector**.
+It may only make sense for :cpp:type:`ExpressionVector`.

    .. code-block:: cpp